Why financial stability is important

 We make the financial system more resilient by setting strong baseline requirements to manage ongoing and identifiable sources of risk — for example:

 - capital requirements for banks and non-bank deposit takers allow them to absorb unexpected losses and continue lending to households and businesses

 - liquidity standards for banks ensure they can meet their cash-flow demands

-We then adapt our regulatory and supervisory approach to reflect emerging and/or cyclical risks and the impact they could have on the financial system.
+We monitor compliance of regulated entities with our requirements, as well as working with them to enhance their risk management and resilience.
+We adapt our regulatory and supervisory approach to reflect emerging and/or cyclical risks and the impact they could have on the financial system.

 While we set robust requirements for our regulated entities, we do not try to eliminate all risks.